01 of 13

 Home to the legendary French chanson performer Edith Piaf, Belleville embodies the richness of traditional working-class Paris, dizzily spun together with cultural influences brought by waves of immigration over many centuries.

-Explore the area's vibrant Chinatown, with its markets, restaurants, and grocers, along Boulevard de Belleville and Rue de Belleville.
-See street art and artists' studios along colourful Rue Denoyez.
+Explore the area's vibrant Chinatown, with its markets, restaurants, and grocers along Boulevard de Belleville and Rue de Belleville.
+See street art and artists' studios along colorful Rue Denoyez.
 If you have the energy, walk all the way up Rue de Belleville to Rue des Pyrenees: here, there's an interesting view of the Eiffel Tower in the far distance; and a lovely park, the romantic-style Parc de Belleville, just around the corner.
-Read our complete guide to the Belleville district for tips on what to see and do, as well as suggestions for eating out in the area.

 Next Up: Père-Lachaise Cemetery